 The great Aussie Pavlova!
-With my recipe video and easy to follow tips that make all the difference, you’ll nail this classic Pavlova recipe every single time.
-With a delicate meringue crust on the outside, soft marshmallow on the inside, topped with cream and seasonal fruit, the pav always steals the show at gatherings!
+With a how-to video and easy tips that make all the difference, you’ll nail this classic Pavlova recipe every single time.
+With a delicate meringue crust and soft marshmallow insides, top with cream and fruit for a pav that will steal the show at any gathering!

 There is no greater summer dessert than the great Aussie Pav!